jackbaker1001/jackbaker1001.github.io/legal.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The GPL is provided in this document under th header: GNU GENERAL PUBLIC LICENSE.
+The GPL is provided on this page under the header: GNU GENERAL PUBLIC LICENSE.

 ## Attributions
 Appropriate credit as per Creative Commons licenses.